 Vendors are responsible for all expenses incurred during any demonstration.
 UNCG will not accept any responsibility for the safety of the vendor’s equipment beyond normal care and safety.

-Vendor must furnish the Purchasing Department a certificate of liability insurance prior to hosting a demonstration on campus property.
+Vendor must furnish the Procurement Services Department a certificate of liability insurance prior to hosting a demonstration on campus property.